 There are plenty of different behavior patterns that could indicate review fraud.
 These will evolve over time as new techniques are developed.

 In our example, our review data has three entities: the business reviewed (building icon), the IP address used (computer icon), and the device provided (@ symbol icon).
 Reviews flagged as suspicious use a heavy red link, instead of the default blue.
 Reviews previously removed as fraudulent show as ghosted red ‘X’ nodes.

 One IP address has been used to submit seven reviews about a single business, using four different devices.
 Three reviews have already been removed as fake.

 The timing and shared IP address of the remaining four means they are also likely to be false.
 If we expand outwards on one of the deleted reviews, we see more clues of a possible attempt to manipulate ratings:

 This time, one device has been used to submit eight zero-star reviews about a single business, but using 5 different IP addresses (or, more likely, a proxy IP address).

 This visualization approach provides a fast and intuitive way to digest large amounts of data, improving the quality and speed of decision-making.

 There are many different ways to model review data, depending on the insight you need to uncover.
 Below we have simply shown three elements of the data:

-Again, patterns instantly begin to stand out – not least the incredibly positive reviewer in the bottom left who has left dozens of 5-star reviews for many different establishments.
+Again, patterns instantly stand out – including the incredibly positive reviewer in the bottom left who has left dozens of 5-star reviews for many different establishments.
 Could he be part of an ‘Astroturfing’ network?
-Looking at the timing of the reviews, and the locations of the businesses being reviewed, would give some good insight.
+Looking at the timing of the reviews, and the locations of the businesses being reviewed would give some good insight.

 Also of interest is a cluster in the middle: